HelpGiveThanks/HGTconfiguration/README.md

-#####L. Configure top, menu-bar icon and links in file default.master.tpl located in folder .../themes/nitrogen/views
+#####N. Configure top, menu-bar icon and links in file default.master.tpl located in folder .../themes/nitrogen/views

 1. Do a find/replace of "YOURSITE.COM/YOURTBGfolder" to  customize all 8 instances of it.
      1. Click the binocluar icon to open the find/replace window.